 - Visually inspect all cables for signs of physical damage.
-If damage is present, cables should be repaired or replaced per local practice. - Check all outside plant copper connections for complete and secure connection. - Ensure that all cable management accessories provide a clean appearance.
-Replace any fastening devices (i.e. cable ties) so that they include all cables being secured. - Check all fiber optic connectors to ensure that they are securely fastened. - · Check all connections on the cabinet ground bar for a tight and secure fit. - Check all protector modules to ensure that all devices are securely seated. - Check all conduits to ensure that any material used to seal between the cable and the conduit is still present and providing a complete seal.
+If damage is present, cables should be repaired or replaced per local practice. - Ensure that all cable management accessories provide a clean appearance.
+Replace any fastening devices (i.e. cable ties) so that they include all cables being secured. - Check all connections on the cabinet ground bar for a tight and secure fit. - Check all conduits to ensure that any material used to seal between the cable and the conduit is still present and providing a complete seal.